-In Genealogy Writing
+In Genealogy Writing:

-Second, the narrative report in RM9 substitutes the combined pronoun of “he/she” for people assigned the unknown sex category.
-I see this example, “He/she lived in Yonkers, NY between 1888-1902.”
+Secondly, the narrative report in RM9 substitutes the combined pronoun of “he/she” for people assigned the unknown sex category.
+For example, it generates sentences like this one: “He/she lived in Yonkers, NY between 1888-1902.”
 This sentence is unsuitable and wrong.
-It should read, “They lived in Yonkers…”
+It should read, “They lived in Yonkers…” RM9 should allow for non-binary in the sex list and use they/them pronouns in reports.

 For other blogs on appropriate writing see the “Deadname” post.